LukeGrahamLandry/franca/examples/import_c/README.md

 - the builtin standard headers are incomplete
   > but you can use your system headers instead with a bit of cajoling,
   > see ../../tests/external/(raylib, curl, bubblewrap).fr for examples.
+- glibc symbol versioning when outputting an exe directly (so only on linux). that information isn't in the headers and in most toolchains it's handled by the linker, not the c frontend.
+  > if you need it, you can compile with -c and use someone else's linker.
+  > im sure there are others but the situation i've found where this matters is
+  > calling realpath with null as the second argument.
+- a complete assembler for asm statements (assemble.fr only handles a few instructions)
+- comprehensive errors/warnings/sanitizers. my main usecase is compiling libraries that are known to be correct, not writing new c code. currently errors are mostly when there's not enough information to compile or to catch a few mistakes i wasted time on while writing tests.

 ## Changes from Chibicc